xeger/cql-model/README.md

 == Features

 *
-* Prepared statement support (e.g. for the result of SelectStatementBuilder#build)
+* Prepared statement support (e.g. for the result of SelectStatement#build)

 == Usability / Correctness /Performance